 Our ultimate chocolate chip cookies are indeed fantastic, but they need to be started a day in advance, and you may not have that kind of time if you're looking for a fast, easy, and crowd-pleasing dessert.
 Making the cookies with larger chunks of chopped chocolate bars, instead of commercial chips, produces wonderful melty pockets in the finished cookies; the dust that you generate while chopping is just a bonus, as it ensures that every bite has a little cocoa flavor.
 An unexpected ingredient—nutmeg—helps deepen the rich butter flavor.

-Like cookies, bars are a travel-friendly choice if you're heading to a friend's or relative's house on Thanksgiving, and these bars, which nail that perfect grown-up balance of sweet and salty, are destined to be a hit.
+These bars, which nail that perfect grown-up balance of sweet and salty, are destined to be a hit.
 Inspired by Rice Krispie Treats, they swap out the puffed rice for the deep savoriness of potato chips and pretzels.
 Our homemade marshmallow binder only heightens the effect—it's made with stout beer instead of water.

 Our version of this Italian favorite pairs ladyfingers with mascarpone and a coffee syrup made with sweet crème de cacao and toasty Cardamaro.
 By reducing the number of egg yolks typically used for tiramisu, we keep the focus on the mellow flavor of the mascarpone.
 If you really want to impress, build the dessert with homemade ladyfingers; given how much other cooking you may have to do on Thanksgiving, it's totally fine to buy them from an Italian bakery (or even the supermarket) instead.

 True cake lovers will take this fluffy pumpkin layer cake over pumpkin pie any day.
-A blend of ginger, cinnamon, and cloves gives it that classic pumpkin-spice taste, while adding lots of egg yolks to the batter mimics the custardy texture and flavor of pumpkin pie.
+A blend of ginger, cinnamon, and cloves gives it that classic pumpkin-spice taste while adding lots of egg yolks to the batter mimics the custardy texture and flavor of pumpkin pie.
 A tangy cream cheese buttercream frosting cuts through the warm spices and earthy pumpkin purée beautifully.